OneWiseKnight/Arch-Linux-Gaming-Guide/README.md

 Depending on the Kernel your more familar with, install the CachyOS Kernel from the AUR or the TKG Kernel from the [Frogging Family Github](https://github.com/Frogging-Family/linux-tkg)

-# Step 3 - Customizing Steam for Speed and Performance
+# Step 4 - Customizing Steam for Speed and Performance
 This section will configure Steam for download speed and help select environmental variables.

-### Step 1 - Enhance the download speed
+### Step A - Enhance the download speed
 Create/Edit **/.steam/steam/steam_dev.cfg**
 ```
 nano ~/.steam/steam/steam_dev.cfg